Automated Human Cell Classification in Sparse Datasets using Few-Shot Learning: Discussion

 In an attempt to boost few-shot performance, a variety of architectural revisions, data augmentation approaches, and training schemes were experimented with and benchmarked using mini-ImageNet.
 EPNet was selected for this experimentation due to its ease of implementation and performance.
 Through this process, we discovered that recent measures taken to improve classification networks are ineffective on few-shot learning-based networks.
 For example, EPNet's backbone network was swapped and trained across a selection of performant, state-of-the-art classification backbones.
 EfficientNetV2\cite{tan2021efficientnetv2}, a network that recently achieved state-of-the-art accuracy on ImageNet, results in an accuracy decrease of at least 12\% when combined with EPNet.
 Similar, performance-boosting classification techniques, such as data regularization, resulted in performance regressions.
 After an exhaustive exploration of the aforementioned techniques, we concluded that the employed few-shot learning technique should be the main focus for performance-based changes.

-In this study, we largely focus on a single training dataset and two out-of-domain testing datasets.
+The methods applied in this work largely focus on a single training dataset and two, cell-based out-of-domain testing datasets.
 Other, more rigorous few-shot learning evaluation frameworks, such as Triantafillou \textit{et al.}'s Meta-Dataset\cite{triantafillou2019meta}, employ use of multi-dataset strategies to gain a clearer understanding of a model's performance.
-In future work, we plan on revisiting this area of research and investigating a wider variety of few-shot learning approaches across a more comprehensive set of datasets (in and out-of-domain).
+Furthermore, the few-shot learning techniques used in this study are selected within a limited window of time (5 years).